-% of your plants and offices that were assessed (by entity or statutory authorities or third parties) Child labour
+% of your plants and offices that were assessed (by entity or statutory authorities or third parties)

+Child labour

+Forced/involuntary labour

-Forced/involuntary labour Sexual harassment 100 % Our Company internally monitors compliance for all relevant laws and policies Discrimination at workplace pertaining to these issues.
-There have been no Wages observations by local statutory / third particle Others India III 2022.
+Sexual harassment 100 % Our Company internally monitors Discrimination at workplace compliance for all relevant laws and policies pertaining to these issues.
+There have been no Wages observations by local statutory / third parties in Others India in FY 2022-23.